johnfedoruk/bangular/aio/content/guide/testing.md

       Call it to initialize the component (it calls `ngOnInit`) and after your test code, change the component's data bound property values.
-      Angular can't see that you've changed `personComponent.name` and won't update the `name` binding until you call `detectChanges`.
+      Bangular can't see that you've changed `personComponent.name` and won't update the `name` binding until you call `detectChanges`.

       Runs `checkNoChanges`afterwards to confirm that there are no circular updates unless